rails/rails/guides/source/active_job_basics.md

 ### Bulk Enqueuing

-You can Enqueue multiple jobs at once using [`perform_all_later`](https://api.rubyonrails.org/v7.1.3/classes/ActiveJob.html#method-c-perform_all_later).
-Bulk Enqueuing reduces the number of round trips to a queue data store like Redis.
+You can enqueue multiple jobs at once using [`perform_all_later`](https://api.rubyonrails.org/v7.1.3/classes/ActiveJob.html#method-c-perform_all_later).
+Bulk enqueuing reduces the number of round trips to a queue data store like Redis, making it a more performant operation than enqueueing the same jobs individually.

-`perform_all_later` is a top-level api on ActiveJob.
+`perform_all_later` is a top-level api on Active Job.
 It accepts instantiated jobs as arguments (note that this is different from `perform_later`). `perform_all_later` does call `perform` under the hood.
 The arguments passed to `new` will be passed on to `perform` when it's eventually called.

 Here is an example calling `perform_all_later` with `GuestCleanupJob` instances: